wjstempniak/Dependency-Structure-of-Coordination/README.md

 ## Dependency Structure of Coordination - an Analysis of Universal Dependencies Corpora

-The project is a cross-linguistic analysis of UD corpora.
-Its main goal is to replicate and extent a study done by Przepiórkowski and Woźniak (2023).
+A cross-linguistic analysis of UD corpora.
+The main goal of the project is to replicate and extent a study done by Przepiórkowski and Woźniak (2023).
 It consists of:
 - finding and extracting coordinations in order to examine tendencies to put the shorter conjunct at the begining of coordination,
 - a comparison of coordinations in different languages focused on their head-directionality, and